openintegrationhub/openintegrationhub/lib/ferryman/README.md

 - cfg: Object.
 The `cfg` object that you received in your processAction function.
 This allows users of your component to configure its transformation.
 In particular, two attributes of cfg are checked:
     - skipTransformation: If set to `true`, the transformation will be skipped entirely, and the object will be returned unchanged
     - customMapping: Allows users to inject a custom jsonata mapping.
 If set, will use this custom mapping instead of any defaultMapping
 - defaultMapping: Function.
-If you provide any default transformations as part of your connectors, simply pass them here as a function. `transform` will then execute that function with `object` as the parameter
+If you provide any default transformations as part of your connectors, simply pass the relevant one here as a function. `transform` will then execute that function with `object` as its parameter.

+`transform` will return an object transformed according to either the custom or default mapping passed to it.
+If neither a custom nor default mapping is provided, then it simply returns the original `object` unchanged.

 ### Further Information